Only open at certain times

 Work began on the chapter-house of Worcester Cathedral.

-At Easter Henry II and his wife Eleanor visited Worcester Cathedral and placed their crowns on the shrine of Wulfstan, vowing not to wear them again.
+At Easter King Henry II, and his wife Eleanor, visited Worcester Cathedral and placed their crowns on the shrine of Wulfstan, vowing not to wear them again.

-The devastating fire in this year caused so much damage that the building needed to be rebuilt.
+The devastating fire in this year caused so much damage to the cathedral that the building needed to be rebuilt.